pauldev20/beertalik-brokerin/README.md

-# Beertik Brokewar
+# Beertalik Brokerin

 Combination of memecoin trading and beer!
+Tool for event organisers to let customers trade beer.
 The more users purchase beer, the higher the prices rise.
-Beer purchases are stored directly on your NFC-enabled wristband, making it quick and effortless to exchange digital tokens for actual beverages at events.
+Beer purchases are stored on NFC-enabled wristband, making it easy to exchange digital tokens for actual beverages at events.

 ## Description